By Kate Juillerat, guest writer

 FIRST STOP – TRY THE LOCAL FARE

-With a head full of wine country dreams, I jumped into my car with much anticipation and a fresh cup of coffee.
+With a head full of wine country dreams, I jumped into my car with much anticipation and a fresh cup of coffee for my Napa day trip.
 I cranked the radio up, and pushed the gas pedal, heading out to our first destination, Gott’s Roadside Diner in St. Helena.

-Gott’s Roadside Diner is an iconic staple in St Helena.
+Gott’s Roadside Diner is an iconic staple in St Helena, and a must for your Napa day trip.
 When you pull up to the unassuming roadside diner, you are immediately transported into a different time, nostalgia of the great drive up diners of the 50’s (which I have only seen in movies or photographs), pleasantly greets you.
 The restaurant is very clean and well kept, with a steady stream of customers dining daily at the outdoor eatery.

 The roadside restaurant’s menu consists of California inspired dishes made with locally sourced ingredients and purveyors.
 For my lunch at Gott’s, I decided to order the tomato soup and the grilled cheese, which was perfect.
 The tomato soup was hot with fresh puréed chunks of tomato.
 The grilled cheese was crispy and perfectly browned with a strong combination of melted cheese.
 The bread crunched and the cheese was soft and warm as I took my first bite.